 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

 You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
 We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
 (Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)

 This program is available as an Accelerated Undergraduate/Graduate Plan.
 Accelerated Programs provide the opportunity for outstanding undergraduates working on their bachelor’s degree to simultaneously begin work on a master’s degree.
 Departments may allow students to complete both degrees in an accelerated manner by approving up to 12 units applicable toward both degrees.
 Students must apply to the accelerated program and the master’s program by the application deadline, and meet all requirements as listed on the Accelerated Bachelor's to Master's Programs to be considered for admission.
 Admission to programs is competitive and qualified applicants may be denied because of limits on the number of students admitted each year.
 Be sure to speak with your advisor regarding your interest in Accelerated Programs.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.

 - PROGRAM FEE INFORMATION

-- Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $400 per year in students' Junior and Senior years has been approved for this program.
+Program fees are established by the Arizona Board of Regents (ABOR).
+A program fee of $200 per semester for all students with a Junior or Senior status been approved for this program.